smathys/microservices-kubernetes/PITCHME.md

 ### Development on Microservices

-- Java & Kotlin mixed
+- Java & Kotlin mixed, Spring Boot
-- Spring Boot Jars
 - 1 Parent Pom for managing Spring Boot Version
 - Support Libs as abstraction for Cassandra, Kafka, Http
 - Bash working with kubectl:
   - list all pods
   - apply config for pod-xy
-  - list config/deployment
+  - list config/deployment fpr pod-xy
   - kill pod

 +++

-### Testing on a Microservices
+### Testing on Microservices

 - Port-forwarding for local development, Dev cluster used heavily by developers
 - Automated API Tests for each Service with Postman
 - Replay of old journeys from staging or prod
-- Fake model train in office-space which drives a test- S-Bahn line all day long
+- Fake model train in office-space which drives virtually a S-Bahn line all day long

 +++